Al-Qaeda: Ideology

 In the words of Mohammed Jamal Khalifa, a close college friend of bin Laden:

 Islam is different from any other religion; it's a way of life.
 We [Khalifa and bin Laden] were trying to understand what Islam has to say about how we eat, who we marry, how we talk.
 We read Sayyid Qutb.
 He was the one who most affected our generation.

-Qutb also influenced Ayman al-Zawahiri.
-Zawahiri's uncle and maternal family patriarch, Mafouz Azzam, was Qutb's student, protégé, personal lawyer, and an executor of his estate.
-Azzam was one of the last people to see Qutb alive before his execution.
-Zawahiri paid homage to Qutb in his work Knights under the Prophet's Banner.
+Qutb also influenced al-Zawahiri.
+Al-Zawahiri's uncle and maternal family patriarch, Mafouz Azzam, was Qutb's student, protégé, personal lawyer, and an executor of his estate.

 Qutb argued that many Muslims were not true Muslims.
 Some Muslims, Qutb argued, were apostates.
 These alleged apostates included leaders of Muslim countries, since they failed to enforce sharia law.
 He also alleged that the West approaches the Muslim World with a "crusading spirit"; in spite of the decline of religious values in the 20th century Europe.
 According to Qutb; the hostile and imperialist attitudes exhibited by Europeans and Americans towards Muslim countries, their support for Zionism, etc. reflected hatred amplified over a millennium of wars such as the Crusades and was born out of Roman materialist and utilitarian outlooks that viewed the world in monetary terms.